 Hypotension i.e low blood pressure

-Blood or fluid loss caused due to problems such as bleeding, severe diarrhoea
+Blood or fluid loss caused by problems such as bleeding, severe diarrhoea

 Failure of other organs such as liver, heart, etc.